1,000+ Opportunities

 If the Commissioner issues a Letter of Eligibility for your project, then you, as an Eligible Borrower, may submit your completed DIF Loan Application and FAME Personal Financial Statement to FAME.
 You must do this within 90 days.
 Please see FAME Dairy Improvement Fund webpage for more details and forms.

-Based on current listing details, eligibility includes: Maine farms producing commercial cow milk or products.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Maine farms producing commercial cow milk or products.
+Confirm the full requirements in the official notice before applying.